 I have been asked why, “with so many other important requests for our donation dollars, what is so special about the communities you are funding, ie: what kind of people they are, what’s important about keeping their cultures alive in these remote areas, what your personal or heart connection is that causes you to care for them in this way.
 Should we really be funding remote communities that are not self-sustaining?“

 This is a great question.

-I’ve been trekking in the Himalayas of Nepal for the past 10 years.
+I’ve been trekking in the Himalayas of Nepal since 2010.
 I have trekked in many regions across the country from Kanchenjunga in the east to Jumla in the far west.
 And although I’ve enjoyed all the treks and learned some of the cultural differences between the various regions, it is the very remote Upper Dolpo region of the country that has captured my heart; the beauty of the place – a high desert landscape and the wonderful people that inhabit it.
 It is one of the most remote places in Nepal and the least served by government.
 Most of the support for people there comes from small NGOs, many of them started by trekkers, like ours.

 The first school was started 25 years ago, the second 20 years ago and others have been built over the last 10-15 years.
 Before that time, no one could read or write, except for children who attended monasteries.
 Most families would send their second son to a monastery to become a bon / Buddhist monk.
 The oldest son would inherit the land.
 School funding is precarious and seems to come and go – we’ve learned a lot in the past few years and have been fortunate to step in where others have left.